ViktorKugay/viktor-ku-blog/posts/query-string.md

   <img src='https://miro.medium.com/max/1400/1*rsNFPltOQ-qDGqnl9jB_ug.png' />
 </div>

 Simple features can bring a lot of troubles.
 Query string is useful feature but I recommend you use **POST**, **PUT** and other methods for share data.
 It's more safety.
-If you still want use query string - check encoded data, add validators and write tests to avoid all corner cases in production.
+If you still want use query string you should check encoded data, add validators and write more tests to avoid all corner cases in production.

 <h2 align='right'>
     28.10.2020